 Recipe by Kathy

-"Fried and glazed with confectioners' sugar frosting."
+"Fried doughnuts glazed with a confectioners' sugar frosting."

 Hmm.
 None of these ingredients are on sale today.